 The contingents from most native groups which helped the Spanish were typically very small, about 15 men.
 Still, the Pima contributed dozens of warriors to Captain Ignacio Allende during these years, who fought in most if not all of the frontier expeditions.
 Despite being outnumbered by the thousands, the Spanish held most of their settlements but could not decisively defeat the natives and stop them from raiding.
 Eventually, the wars with the Apache were a stalemate, as did the Spanish growth in the Presidio, resulting in small company garrisons.
 At any given point, the Spanish had fewer than 300 soldiers in all their presidios and settlements in the area.

 A reconstruction of the fort’s northeast corner was completed in 2007 following an archaeological excavation that located the fort’s northeast tower.
-Today, visitors can visit the Presidio San Agustín del Tucson Museum in downtown Tucson at Washington and Church Streets.
+Today, visitors can visit the Presidio San Agustín del Tucson Museum at Washington and Church Streets in downtown Tucson.

 Open for self-guided tours; visitors travel back in time to learn about early life in Tucson, the Native Americans of the Santa Cruz Valley, and the Territorial Period settlers.